thepostio/thepostio-content/articles/article-template/index.md

 # but try to make it two sentences or less.
 excerpt: This article may not be very interesting, but it can be very helpful

 # The cover is a link to an image.
-This link can be an absolute URL (just like below)
+This link can be an absolute URL
 # or it can be relative to the folder of your article.
 For example, if mosaic.png
 # was in your article folder, the value of the 'cover' field would have been
 # 'mosaic.png' without the 'http' thingy before.